-Amongst all the stress and uncertainty of COVID-19 and with the ever-tightening rules on social distancing, travel, and what is/isn’t possible, it’s important to keep busy and keep calm.
-There are lots of different ways we can keep busy and keep our marbles at the same time.
+With the stress and uncertainty of the pandemic, it’s important we look after our mental and physical health during COVID-19.
+With the ever-tightening rules on social distancing, travel, and what is/isn’t possible, it’s important to keep busy and keep calm.
+There are lots of different ways we can keep busy and keep calm and carry on during COVID-19.

 Looking after our mental health is just as important as doing an at-home workout to make sure we don’t pack on the pounds during self-isolation.
 So, take a look below at my tips and tricks to help you keep calm and carry on during COVID-19!